What is error “405 Method Not Allowed” and how to fix It

 If the issue persists, try the second solution.

-Sometimes, the 405 error page shows up after updating your site.
+Sometimes, the 405 error page appears after you update your site.
 To fix it, try reverting any recent updates you have made on your site, including extensions, modules, themes, or plugins.

 The process may differ from one platform or application to another.
-For example, if you’re running a WordPress site, use a WordPress plugin like Core Rollback to downgrade to the previous version of the content management system.
+For example, if you’re running a WordPress site, use a WordPress plugin like Core Rollback to downgrade to the previous version of the CMS.

 Remember, always check your website after each update to avoid the 405 HTTP status code.

-To investigate if database changes are causing a 405 Method Not Allowed error, check the last update time of your database.
+To investigate if that’s the cause, check your database’s last update time.
 This might reveal if a recent change, possibly made by an extension, is related to the issue.

 Remember, some extensions can modify your database and may not revert changes even if uninstalled.